hardytool/server/src/assets/rules.md

        - Five players from the team's official roster must be seated on either the dire or radiant side with the team name visible.
        - The screenshot should have the Steam overlay (press ctrl+shift while in Dota) visible, showing the system time.
        - If there is a dispute, captains must work with the admin to try to resolve the situation and play the games.
 If unresolved, the division admin (or head admin in their stead) will making a ruling on the matter.
-     - Each team is allowed 10 minutes of pause time per game.
+     - Each team is allowed a maximum of 15 minutes of pause time per game.
+This may be used all in one pause or over multiple pauses.
-       - Pauses are limited to 5 minutes in length for issues not related to a disconnected player.
-A team may pause two times in a game for issues not related to disconnection.
-There must be at least 5 minutes of game time passed between the these two pauses.
+       - Pauses are only allowed for reasons relating to players experiencing issues preventing them from playing the game properly.
+No tactical pauses are allowed.
        - Each team can wait up to a total of 15 minutes per match for disconnected player(s).
-       - In the event a player is unable to continue playing, their team may choose to continue the match without them (using the DC’ed players heroes is permitted).
      - Teams have 15 minutes after the end of a game to create the lobby and start the subsequent game.
        - Both captains must report agreement to delay the match to an admin for approval.
-     - All chat is allowed, unless either team requests no all chat.
+     - All chat is allowed in official matches, but repeated instances of a player being toxic or flaming in all chat may result in a punishment.
-       - Tipping, Chat Wheel, and Hero Taunts are all allowed in official matches, but not battle pass items because this league is srs bzns.
+       - Tipping, Chat Wheel, and Hero Taunts are all allowed in official matches.
-       - All chat is always allowed for purpose of calling GG.
-       - All chat during games should be civil.
-       - If a team repeatedly violates the no all chat request, they may be forfeited by an admin.
        - Caster all chat is still strictly prohibited at all times.
      - Teams will coin flip for choice of side/pick; winner of the flip has first choice game 1 and loser has first choice game 2.
      - Teams are not allowed to “stream cheat” in any way - no player currently in a game may view a stream of the game, spectate the game, or communicate with anyone doing so.
      - Team members not playing are permitted to be in a caster slot in the lobby if the opposing captain approves, but are not permitted to communicate with their team in any way while spectating.
 Coaches are not allowed in game.
+     - The only people allowed in a teams voice chat during draft & game are members of the team.
+Teams should ask anybody else sitting in voice to leave the voice chat in the interest of fairness.
      - Only recognized casters are permitted to be in broadcaster channels during matches.
        - Spectators on is encouraged but a 2 minute delay is required.
      - Game remakes are permitted if there is a major issue affecting gameplay (major ping increases, heavy packet loss, Steam down).
 Both team captains must agree to remake.